Tep1g/notes/content/Digital Enterprise Research Paper Elements.md

 - The TF2 hat crash
 #### Computer Hardware
 - "Gaming" marketing
+- How esports and competitive gaming influenced the marketing for computer hardware
 - Consumer Hardware
 - Crypto/AI/Gaming overlap in GPUs
 - Nvidia